Predicting 21cm-line map from Lyman $\alpha$ emitter distribution with Generative Adversarial Networks: Results

 \subsection{Image Reconstruction}

-Fig.~\ref{fig:fig1} shows examples of the input LAE distribution, the true 21cm-line image and the predicted 21cm-line image for $S_{h,3}$ model.
+Fig.~\ref{fig:fig1} shows examples of the input LAE distribution, the target 21\,cm-line image and the predicted 21\,cm-line image for the $S_{h,3}$ model.
 Here, the predicted image is generated by a network trained with data of $S_{h,3}$ model, that is, the correct model.
-The neutral regions tend to lie far from LAEs in the predicted image, as they should be, and the large-scale feature is very similar between the true and predicted images.
+The neutral regions tend to lie far from LAEs in the predicted image, as they should be, and the large-scale feature is very similar between the target and predicted images.
 However, the small-scale structure is not reproduced well.
-This will be due to the weak correlation between LAE distribution and the small-scale fluctuations in 21cm line, as we saw in bottom panels of Fig.~\ref{fig:compmodel}.
+This will be due to the weak correlation between LAE distribution and the small-scale fluctuations in 21\,cm-line, as we saw in bottom panels of Fig.~\ref{fig:compmodel}.

-In Table~\ref{table:re1}, we summarize the average correlation coefficient between true and predicted images, $r$, and the average number of LAEs for all 14 models.
-The value of $r$ of $H$ models is generally less than 0.3, while it is $0.4 \sim 0.5$ for $S$ models.
-This would be due to the larger number of training data sets (see Table~\ref{table:model}), the larger number of LAEs and the simple distribution of the neutral fraction.
-It should be note that the $r$ is a measure of overall similarity between the two images.
+In Table~\ref{table:re1}, we summarize the average correlation coefficient between target and predicted images, $r$, and the average number of LAEs for all 14 models.
+The value of $r$ of $H$ models is generally less than 0.3, while it is $0.4 \sim 0.6$ for $S$ models.
+This would be due to the larger number of training datasets (see Table~\ref{table:model}), the larger number of LAEs and the simpler distribution of the neutral fraction.
+It should be noted that the $r$ is a measure of overall similarity between the two images.
 In fact, as we saw in Fig.~\ref{fig:fig1}, the large-scale feature is reproduced better than the small-scale feature.